isomerpages/mol-services/_government-services/03-buy-hdb/00a-overview(accordion).md

       (2) Check your [CPF Housing Usage Limit](https://www.cpf.gov.sg/eSvc/Web/Schemes/CpfHousingUsage/Input1){:target="_blank"} so you do not use up your CPF savings for your home
   - title: Financial Commitment as HDB Flat Owner
     content: |
-      If you are a first-time homebuyer, you should also include the [various payments](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-housing-loan/loan-matters/payment){:target="_blank"} you would have to consider in your housing budget.
+      If you are a first-time homebuyer, you should also consider the [various payments](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-housing-loan/loan-matters/payment){:target="_blank"} in your housing budget.
   - title: How to Apply for HDB Housing Loan
     content: |
-      Get your [required income documents ready](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/income-guidelines-and-other-documents){:target="_blank"} such as your payslips for the past three months and latest 15 months' CPF contribution history.
+      Get your [required income documents ready](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/income-guidelines-and-other-documents){:target="_blank"} such as your payslips for the past three months and CPF contribution history for the last 15 months.

       [Apply for your Housing Loan Eligibility (HLE) letter](https://services2.hdb.gov.sg/webapp/BP27AWHLEApplication/BP27SHome){:target="_blank"} before your HDB appointment.
   - title: Use Contra Payment Facility if you are an existing HDB flat owner
     content: |
       You can consider [Contra Payment Facility](https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/contra-payment-facility-for-new-flats){:target="_blank"} if you are buying an HDB flat and currently owns another HDB flat.